Menu

 Generally speaking, no. It is tempting to purchase a decent set of prosthetics and use them multiple times throughout a convention season to save money.
 However, any appliance with a decent blending edge is never going to glue back down as smoothly as it does the first time.
 Good blending edges are so thin, so irregular, and so delicate, that cleaning them thoroughly enough to store and reapply is extremely difficult.
 As a result, they are likely to catch on themselves and fold, creating obvious creases.
 Additionally, using a prosthetic multiple times is somewhat unsanitary and not recommended.

-Slip (dried liquid) latex prosthetics are durable enough to be used twice if carefully removed and cleaned.
-However, foam latex and silicone applicances are too delicate and are strictly a one-time use only material.
+Slip/slush (dried liquid) latex prosthetics are durable enough to be used multiple times if carefully removed and cleaned.
+However, foam latex and silicone facial applicances are too delicate and are strictly a one-time use only material.
+Foam latex also acts like a sponge and absorbs makeup, glue, and sweat.
+You don't want that glued back on your skin multiple times.

 Applying Prosthetics